Arsuaga-Vazquez-Lab/RNA-Polynomial/README.md

 This will compute the polynomial representations of the RNA secondary structures produced by DrTransformer ([repository](https://github.com/ViennaRNA/drtransformer), [paper](https://doi.org/10.1093/bioinformatics/btad034)) with dot-bracket notations stored stored in the folder *data/pfc8_snrpn* and *data/pfc53_airn* and compute the coefficient sums.
 The results are stored in the files with names like *data/pFC8_type2.mat*.

+If one would like to reproduce the RNA secondary structures with DrTransformer, then one should segment the sequences of the plasmids stored in the files *data/pfc8_snrpn_coding_strand.fa* and *pfc53_airn_coding_strand.fa* as described in the paper, and input resulting sequence segments to DrTransformer.
+To install and run DrTransformer, follow the instructions in its [repository](https://github.com/ViennaRNA/drtransformer).
+This will generate the files of dot-bracket notations in the folder *data/pfc8_snrpn* and *data/pfc53_airn*.

 ### To view the results in the paper and additional results